Skip to main content

 WeekWhat you see

-1Blog post about “the future of AI in our product” (Website)
+1Blog post about “the future of AI in our product” (Website intelligence)

-3Pricing page adds “AI” badge to enterprise tier (Website)
+3Pricing page adds “AI” badge to enterprise tier (Website intelligence)

 ReadThis competitor is about to make a major AI feature push

-Each signal alone is moderate.
-Together they form a high-confidence prediction.
+Each signal alone is moderate magnitude.
+Together they form a High magnitude prediction.

 Absence matters